 The purpose of this course is to provide you with a general understanding of the theory of observing and recording.
 In a classroom setting you’ll learn about the purpose, standards, influences, and methods used.
 You’ll develop an awareness of ethical and professional conduct through understanding the importance of confidentiality and an individual’s right to privacy.
 You’ll focus on the general characteristics of each recording method and apply your knowledge through group work focusing on classroom-based case studies.
 There will also be an opportunity for you to apply general observation principles and recording methods outside of the classroom setting with school-aged children.

-Students will examine the philosophy, goals, and content of curriculum in elementary and secondary schools, with a focus on English language arts, social studies, mathematics and science.
-They will then examine the role of the SEA and describe ways to support, modify and adapt the curriculum under the supervision of the classroom teacher.
+You will examine the philosophy, goals, and content of curriculum in elementary and secondary schools, with a focus on English language arts, social studies, mathematics and science.
+You will then examine the role of the SEA and describe ways to support and adapt the curriculum under the supervision of the classroom teacher.

 Alternative and Augmentative Communication and Assistive Technology in the Classroom

-The purpose of the Communication and Assistive Technology in the Classroom course is to provide SEA students with an understanding of augmentative and alternative ways to communicate focusing on defining, implementing, and enhancing communication using alternative methods used in a classroom setting that support or replace typical communication.
-Students will further develop their communication skills and understanding of aided and unaided communication methods through participation in the American Sign Language Fundamentals workshop.
-Students will focus on the general characteristics of each communication method and apply their knowledge through group work.
-This course will also increase student awareness of assistive technologies as used by school children with special needs.
-Students will discover the evolution of technology in the classroom and explore where technology is heading, and apply knowledge gained during a hands-on assistive technologies lab.
+In Communication and Assistive Technology in the Classroom course you will gain an understanding of augmentative and alternative ways to communicate focusing on defining, implementing, and enhancing communication.
+You will explore alternative methods used in a classroom setting that support or replace typical communication.
+You will also further develop your communication skills and understanding of aided and unaided communication methods through participation in the American Sign Language Fundamentals workshop.
+There will be a focus on the general characteristics of each communication method and apply their knowledge through group work.
+This course will also increase your awareness of assistive technologies as used by school children with special needs.
+You will discover the evolution of technology in the classroom and explore where technology is heading, and apply knowledge gained during a hands-on assistive technologies lab.